yatheeshreddy-21/sample/README.md

 *A Dynamic Form Generator is a robust React-based project that allows users to generate dynamic forms based on predefined schemas.
 Real-time previews, customizable validation, and a clean UI make form creation seamless and efficient.
 Perfect for developers and businesses who need dynamic form rendering on the fly!*

-> Note: The JSON schema examples are in the website itself, check above the JSON Editor!

 ## ✨ Features
 1️⃣ **Dynamic Form Rendering**: Generate forms based on schema definitions.